majkinetor/redmine-bot/README.md

 ## Tasks

 1. Inactivity Reminder<br>
-Add an issue note when a ticket is inactive for more than configured number of days.
+Add an issue note when a ticket is inactive for more than the configured number of days.
+1. Terminator<br>
+Close an issue with the note when a ticket is inactive for more than the configured number of days.